blandinf/kigo-iPad/README.md

 node index
 ```

-ask me for the GooleService-Info.plist file and put in at the root, and run.
+ask me for the GooleService-Info.plist file, put it at the root of the project and run the .xcworkspace